 Gather students and ask:

 Explain that juggling is not easy so it is important to start out by just tossing and catching.
-Pass out the scarves and go through the following basic steps:
+Review the following basic steps:

 For more ideas, check out this link.